Divergence-conforming velocity and vorticity approximations for incompressible fluids obtained with minimal facet coupling: Introduction

 Other methods that approximate the operator $\div(\nu \nabla u)$, such as~\cite{CrouzRavia73,LS_CMAME_2016, mcsI}, are able to reduce the number of coupling \dofs\ per facet even further.
 Since our focus here is on methods that approximate $\div(\nu \eps( u))$, we restrict ourselves to a brief remark on this.
 Since the kernel of $\nabla$ (applied to vector fields) is three dimensional, we expect the minimal number of coupling \dofs\ per facet to be three when approximating $\div(\nu \nabla u)$.
 A method with this minimal coupling was achieved early by~\cite{CrouzRavia73}.
 To also obtain pressure robust and exactly divergence-free solutions, prior works~\cite{LS_CMAME_2016, mcsI} settled for a slightly higher five coupling \dofs\ per facet in the lowest order case.
 It is now known that this can be improved by employing the technique of ``relaxed $H(\div, \Omega)$-conformity,'' see~\cite{ledlehrschoe2017relaxedpartI,ledlehrschoe2018relaxedpartII}, which results in a method with the minimal three coupling \dofs\ per facet and yet, thanks to a simple post-processing, provides optimal convergence orders and pressure robustness.
+While on the subject of coupling \dofs, an explanation of our focus on three-dimensional (3D) domains is in order.
+On two-dimensional (2D) domains, the space of rigid displacements only has three dimensions.
+In the lowest order 2D case, $\BDM$ space provides two coupling \dofs\ per facet edge, and the space of tangential facet velocities adds one more coupling degree of freedom.
+Thus the minimal facet coupling (of three \dofs) needed to eliminate the rigid displacements are more immediate in 2D case when compared to the 3D case, which is why restrict to the 3D case henceforth.

-The new HDG method and the new mixed method proposed in this paper both have the same coupling \dofs, same velocity convergence orders and same structure preservation properties like pressure robustness and mass conservation.
+The new HDG method and the new mixed method proposed in this paper both have the same coupling \dofs, the same velocity convergence orders and the same structure preservation properties like pressure robustness and mass conservation.
 On closer comparison, two advantages of the mixed method are notable.
 One is its direct approximation of viscous stresses.
 Another is the absence of any stabilization parameters in it.
-In fact, in our numerical studies, the conditioning of a matrix block arising the parameter-free mixed method was found to be better than the analogous HDG block for all ranges of the HDG stabilization parameter we considered.
+In fact, in our numerical studies, the conditioning of a matrix block arising from the parameter-free mixed method was found to be better than the analogous HDG block for all ranges of the HDG stabilization parameter we considered.

 {\bf{Outline.}} We set up general notation in Section~\ref{sec::prelim} and continue with a description of the variational framework used throughout the paper.
 Finite element spaces, a discrete Korn-like inequality, and resulting norm equivalences are introduced in Section~\ref{sec::fem_ne_io}.
 A list of interpolation operators into these spaces and their properties with references to literature can also be found there.
 In Section~\ref{sec::hdg} we introduce and analyze the HDG method for the primal set of equations \eqref{eq::stokes} and in Section~\ref{sec::mcs} we do the same for the MCS method for the mixed set of equations \eqref{eq::mixedstressstokes}.
 Finally, in Section \ref{sec::numex} we perform numerical experiments to illustrate and complement our theoretical findings.